Carol Channing: Death and tributes

-Channing died from natural causes on January 15, 2019, at her home in Rancho Mirage, California, at the age of 97, 16 days before her 98th birthday.
+Channing died from natural causes on January 15, 2019, at her home in Rancho Mirage, California, at the age of 97.
 On January 16, 2019, the lights on Broadway were dimmed in her honor.
-A crowd congregated outside the St. James Theatre, as it had also been the anniversary of the opening of the original Broadway production of Hello, Dolly!.
+A crowd congregated outside the St. James Theatre, as it had also been the anniversary of the opening of the original Broadway production of Hello, Dolly!
 Betty Buckley dedicated the January 15, 2019 performance of the national tour of the revival of Hello, Dolly! in San Diego to Channing following her death.
 Channing's ashes were scattered between the Curran Theatre and the Geary Theater in San Francisco.